Tourism in Thailand: Overview

 It is estimated that the average Chinese tourist remains in the country for one week and spends 30,000–40,000 baht (US$1,000–1,300) per person, per trip.
 The average Chinese tourist spends 6,400 baht (US$180) per day—more than the average visitor's 5,690 baht (US$160).
 According to Thailand's Tourism Authority, the number of Chinese tourists rose by 93% in the first quarter of 2013, an increase that was attributed to the popularity of the Chinese film Lost in Thailand that was filmed in the northern province of Chiang Mai.
 Chinese media outlets have claimed that Thailand superseded Hong Kong as the top destination for Chinese travellers during the 2013 May Day holiday.
 In 2013, the Chinese National Tourism Administration published A Guide to Civilized Tourism which has specific statements regarding how to act as a tourist in Thailand.

 In 2015, Thailand hosted 1.43 million Japanese travellers, up 4.1% from 2015, generating 61.4 billion baht, up 6.3%.
 In 2016, Thailand expects 1.7 million Japanese tourists, generating 66.2 billion baht in revenue.

 TAT estimates that 1.9 million Indian tourists visited in 2019, up 22% from 2018, generating 84 billion baht in revenue, up 27%.

 To accommodate foreign visitors, the Thai government established a separate tourism police force with offices in the major tourist areas and its own central emergency telephone number.

 Since the opening of the Vietnam, Cambodia, and Laos borders in the late 1900s, competition has increased because Thailand no longer has the monopoly on tourism in Southeast Asia.
 Destinations like Angkor Wat, Luang Prabang and Halong Bay now rival Thailand's former monopoly in mainland Southeast Asia.
 To counter this, Thailand is targeting niche markets such as golf holidays, holidays combined with medical treatment or visits to military installations.
-Thailand has also plans to become the hub of Buddhist tourism in the region.
+Thailand also plans to become the hub of Buddhist tourism in the region.